chigozienri/Nubot-Simulator-domardfern/README.md

+Note: I forked this from https://github.com/domardfern/Nubot-Simulator.
+However, I have found a more recently maintained fork of this project here: https://github.com/danielthank/nubot-simulator so I am abandoning and archiving this fork, and starting again with a new fork at https://github.com/chigozienri/nubot-simulator based on danielthank's fork.

 ###Nubot Simulator
 ======
 The Nubot Simulator is a tool built to help researchers model their Nubot configurations and rulesets.
 This simulator has a number of features including but not limited to: